IanMcM89/IanMcM89/README.md

 I'm a results driven Full Stack Developer with experience using frontend and backend technologies.
 I thrive when challenged to problem solve with management, teams and in critical situations.
 I'm passionate about creating applications that integrate functionality with aesthetics to seamlessly enhance my users' UI/UX experience.
 As a visual learner, I'm excited about front-end development because it allows me to express my problem-solving skills through creative logic and build solutions that visualize my thought process.

+🔹 🔭 I’m currently working on data structures and algorithms practice

+🔹 💬 Ask me about anything!

+🔹 😄 Pronouns: he/him

+🔹 ⚡ Fun fact: I'm currently trsnsitioning from the Maritime Industry to Tech!

 ## Technical Projects

 🔹 **GeoPlanner** - [Repo](https://github.com/IanMcM89/phase-5-project) | [Demo](https://youtu.be/KRcu0gwLv5U)